Advancements in Sheet Metal Fabrication Techniques: Exploring the Latest Trends and Innovations

 Cutting

-This is the breaking sheet metal into smaller pieces using various tools such as shears, saws, and laser cutters.
+This is the breaking of sheet metal into smaller pieces using various tools such as shears, saws, and laser cutters.
 The fabricator can use this approach to cut the sheet to the desired size and form before moving on to the next phase.

 Bending